NC Mortgage Lender/Broker Examinations

 Managers Questionnaire and Document Request

-which should be completed by the Qualifying Individual.
+which should be completed and returned by the requested date.

-An examiner will contact the Qualifying Individual to schedule a date.
+An examiner will contact person identified as the Qualifying Individual in NMLS to schedule an examination date.

 - Examination Location

-Most examinations are conducted where the examination documentation is stored.
-Normally, this is the licensee’s main office.
+where the examination documentation is stored.
+Typically, this is the licensee’s main office.

-An examination of a licensee with corporate headquarters located out-of-state is conducted at the Corporate office or a branch office
+An examination of a licensee with corporate headquarters located out-of-state is usually conducted at the Corporate office

 - Examination Types